General guidelines for grants

 - Carefully read all documents, including the Terms and Conditions.
 You are responsible for all the information provided.

 - Return any other requested items included in your award letter package.

-- Change in your enrollment status.
+- There is a change in your enrollment status.

-- Change in living arrangements.
+- There is a change in living arrangements.